Lawrence-Mak/Sales-Analysis-Project/README.md

  - Visualize the distribution of unit prices and quantities for products.
   Explore the relationship between unit price, quantity, and total sales.

-#### Time-of-Day Analysis
-- Analyze sales patterns based on the time of day.
-  Explore whether there are specific times when sales peak or decline.

 #### Seasonal Trends
 - Investigate sales trends across different seasons or months.